What started as a gamer’s hub currently accommodates different audiences.

 Doxxing is a term used to describe an attack to reveal someone’s personal information online.

-It is mainly used for online harassment or as an act of revenge for bullying someone.
+It is mainly used for online harassment or as revenge for bullying someone.
 There have been different doxing cases where the loser ends up making it their goal to dox the other player after playing a game.

 The attacker works towards getting small pieces of information about the target.
 They then join the small pieces and leak the identity of a Discord user behind a given username.